openbiox/UCSCXenaShiny/inst/shinyapp/shiny-doc/usage.md

 If you want to keep this data, your either right click to save this image or please go to module "TCGA: Molecular Profile Distribution Across Cancer Types (Tumor VS Normal)" under "Quick PanCan Analysis" page.
 The analysis module is more powerful and provides many features to custom this figure for academic use.

-NOTE: *Although we label the module with TCGA, the data come from [toil data hub](https://toil.xenahubs.net), it contains TCGA, TARGET and GTEx databases*.
+NOTE: *Although we label the module with TCGA, the data come from [toil data hub](https://toil.xenahubs.net), it contains samples from TCGA, TARGET and GTEx databases*.

 ### Video